jonro2955/jonro2955/README.md

 ---

 <div align="center">
 Thank you for visiting my Github page!
 I am a front end web developer based in Metro Vancouver, BC, Canada.
 Listed below are some of the web develpment projects that I have designed, created and deployed.
-Please feel free to try out the live links and examine their code repositories.
+Please feel free to try out the live links below and examine their code repositories.
 </div>

 ---